What to know about the hostages still held by Hamas

 TEL AVIV, Israel — Joyful scenes of Israeli hostages freed and their tearful reunions with loved ones have dominated the news in Israel since last week's start of a temporary cease-fire deal with Hamas.

 So far under that cease-fire, Hamas has released more than 80 of around 240 hostages Israel says Hamas seized in its Oct.
 7 attack on Israel.
-In return, Israel has freed 150 Palestinian prisoners, with more expected to come on Tuesday.
+In return, Israel has freed 180 Palestinian prisoners.

 Of the 61 Israelis released so far, almost all are women and minors.
 In addition, foreign workers — mostly Thais — have been released in a separate deal.